Black British people: 16th century

 Blackamoor servants were perceived as a fashionable novelty and worked in the households of several prominent Elizabethans, including that of Queen Elizabeth I, William Pole, Francis Drake, and Anne of Denmark in Scotland.
 Among these servants was "John Come-quick, a blackemore", servant to Capt Thomas Love.
 Others included in parish registers include Domingo "a black neigro servaunt unto Sir William Winter", buried the xxviith daye of August [1587] and "Frauncis a Blackamoor servant to Thomas Parker", buried in January 1591.
 Some were free workers, although most were employed as domestic servants and entertainers.
 Some worked in ports, but were invariably described as chattel labour.

-The African population may have been several hundred during the Elizabethan period, however not all were Sub-Saharan African.
+The African population may have been several hundreds during the Elizabethan period, however not all were Sub-Saharan African.
 Historian Michael Wood noted that Africans in England were "mostly free... [and] both men and women, married native English people."
 Archival evidence shows records of more than 360 African people between 1500 and 1640 in England and Scotland.
 Reacting to the darker complexion of people with biracial parentage, George Best argued in 1578 that black skin was not related to the heat of the sun (in Africa) but was instead caused by biblical damnation.
 Reginald Scot noted that superstitious people associated black skin with demons and ghosts, writing (in his sceptical book Discoverie of Witchcraft) "But in our childhood our mothers maids have so terrified us with an ouglie divell having hornes on his head, and a taile in his breech, eies like a bason, fanges like a dog, clawes like a beare, a skin like a Niger and a voice roring like a lion"; historian Ian Mortimer stated that such views "are to be noted at all levels of society".
 Views on Black people were "affected by preconceived notions of the Garden of Eden and the Fall from Grace."
 In addition, in this period, England had no concept of naturalization as a means of incorporating immigrants into the society.
 It conceived of English subjects as those people born on the island.
 Those who were not were considered by some to be incapable of becoming subjects or citizens.